 The reagents must be used in research laboratory and is for research use only.
-The source material for reagents containing bovine serum was derived in the contiguous 48 United States.
+Reagents of bovine serum albumin were derived in the contiguous 48 United States.
 It was obtained only from healthy donor animals maintained under veterinary supervision and found free of contagious diseases.
 Wear gloves while performing this assay and handle these reagents as if they are potentially infectious.
 Avoid contact with reagents containing TMB, hydrogen peroxide, or sulfuric acid.
 TMB may cause irritation to skin and mucous membranes and cause an allergic skin reaction.
 TMB is a suspected carcinogen.
 Sulfuric acid may cause severe irritation on contact with skin.
 Do not get in eyes, on skin, or on clothing.
 Do not ingest or inhale fumes.
 On contact, flush with copious amounts of water for at least 15 minutes.
 Use Good Laboratory Practices.